aluedtke7/java_vs_go/README.md

     docker run --rm -i -p 8080:8080 web-go:1.0

 ## Benchmarks
-I was using apache benchmark (ab) for a while, but since I have a new notebook with a powerful CPU, I realized, that ab does not bring my machine to the limit.
+I was using apache benchmark (`ab`) for a while, but since I have a new notebook with a powerful CPU, I realized, that ab does not bring my machine to the limit.
 The CPU usage while running the benchmark was around 40%.
 That's why I moved to [wrk](https://github.com/wg/wrk).
-The data file for the POST request is still there, so you can run ab benchmarks as well.
+The data file for the `ab` POST request is still there, so you can run `ab` benchmarks as well.

 The wrk benchmark results are in a table down below.

-### apache benchmark (deprecated)
+### Apache benchmark (deprecated)
 For each framework and for go, start the program as described and start the benchmark like this:

     # either run it via java -jar